reinventsoni/learn-vanilla-js/README.md

-# Repo to Capture the Journey of Mastering Java Script
+# Repo to Capture the Journey of Mastering Javascript